Snap's Chief Strategy Officer Imran Khan to leave

-(Reuters) - Snap Inc, the parent of Snapchat messaging, said on Monday Chief Strategy Officer Imran Khan will step down, the latest top-level executive to exit the company.
+(Reuters) - Snap Inc (SNAP.N), the parent of Snapchat messaging, said on Monday Chief Strategy Officer Imran Khan will step down, the latest top-level executive to exit the company.

 Khan, 41, whose last day has not been determined, became the chief strategy officer in 2015.
 He was one of the highest paid Snap executives and was instrumental in taking the company public in March last year.